 - ask for the valid reasons behind disagreement and consider the reasons given by the other party.

 - Decide whether to retain your first determination or provide a new employment status according to the worker’s or agency’s view.

 - Keep a detailed record of your decisions and their reasons; keep records for reasons for disagreement, any change (if the employment status is updated), and reasons behind that.

 As an employer, you have to respond within 45 days of receiving a notification that the worker or agency disagrees with your employment status determination.

 During your reconsideration procedure, you should continue to apply the rules in line with your original determination and calculate or deduct accordingly (which can be compensated later).

-You must inform the other party about your decision regarding the update of employment status in both the conditions (agreement or disagreement) with your viewpoints supporting your decision.
+It would be best to inform the other party about your decision regarding the update of employment status in both conditions (agreement or disagreement) with your viewpoints supporting your decision.

 If you fail to respond within 45 days, it will be your responsibility to pay the worker’s tax and National Insurance contributions on behalf of the other party.

-If you fail to classify all your work contracts correctly, there is a chance of being caught by HMRC leading to some serious consequences.
+If you fail to classify all your work contracts correctly, there is a chance of being caught by HMRC, leading to some severe consequences.